Tal H. Peretz

 Assistant Professor of Sociology

 For over a decade, Peretz has engaged in and studied men's anti-sexist and anti-violence activism, in an effort to improve the effectiveness of men's work for gender justice and to better understand gender, intersectional inequality, and social movements.
 In addition to a co-authored book, his scholarship on men, masculinities, and feminism has been published in academic journals, edited volumes, and popular and activist/professional newsletters.
-He also contributes to the blog Mascuinities101.com, posting advice for men's groups that endeavor to ally with women in working for gender justice.
+He has contributed to the blog Masculinities101.com, posting advice for men’s allyship groups, and been interviewed for stories in the New York Times and Washington Post.
 His latest research looks at how intersecting race, class, religious, and sexual identities shape the efforts of two grassroots men's gender justice groups.

 - Some Men: Feminist Allies and the Movement to End Violence Against Women (Oxford University Press), co-written with Michael Messner and Max Greenberg.

 - White, Aaronette, and Tal Peretz.
 (2010) “Emotions and Redefining Black Masculinity: Movement Narratives of Two Profeminist Organizers.”
 Men and Masculinities, 12(4).